-However, if you're willing to buckle down, becoming debt-free, and doing it quickly, isn't an impossible goal.
-You just have to make some sacrifices.
+However, becoming debt-free, and even doing it quickly, isn't an impossible goal.
+But you'll have to make some sacrifices.

-If you're ready to eliminate debt once and for all, here are five things you'll have to give up, according to real people who have paid off thousands.
+If you're ready to eliminate debt once and for all, here are five things worth giving up, according to real people who have paid off thousands.

 "My biggest [savings tip] I learned from my parents," says Scott Alan Turner, who paid off more than $70,000 in loans to become a millionaire by 35.
 "My dad worked for the town his whole life.
 He packed a lunch every day and brought it to work.
 In our small-town upbringing, we didn't have restaurants and we didn't go out to eat all the time; we might have gone out to eat once every couple of months.
 I carried that over into my own life."